Volunteer with Rhinos

 Volunteer at Imire

-Our volunteer programme at Imire is for people who are passionate about rhino and elephant conservation; those who want to contribute their efforts to save some of Africa's most iconic endangered species.
+Our wildlife volunteer programme at Imire is for people who are passionate about rhino and elephant conservation.
+It is also perfect for those who want to contribute their efforts to save some of Africa's most iconic endangered species.
 We are a family-run conservancy, offering a unique way to volunteer with rhinos and join in our conservation work.

 Wildlife in Africa is under threat from illegal poaching, over-population, and habitat loss.
 Conservancies like Imire play a vital role in both protecting and propagating endangered animals, to ensure viable wildlife populations and varied genetics continue to exist.